Moody's warning fuels German resentment over euro bailouts

 “Opposition to additional commitments for rescue measures is likely to strengthen,” said Berenberg Bank economist Christian Schulz, adding: “The so-far very small group of rebels in (Merkel‘s) coalition (for bailouts) may grow”.

-He added, however, that Germany’s cost of borrowing is unlikely to rise because of the change in the ratings outlook as it is still viewed as a safe haven.
+He added, however, that Germany’s cost of borrowing is unlikely to rise because of the change in the ratings outloook as it is still viewed as a safe haven.

-Rainer Bruederle, a senior member of the Free Democrats (FDP), who share power in Merkel’s center-right coalition, agreed investors would continue to have confidence in Germany.
+Rainer Bruederle, a senior member of the Free Democrats (FDP), who share power in Merkel’s centre-right coalition, agreed investors would continue to have confidence in Germany.

-“Moody’s view is a bit short-termist, maybe even a bit short sighted,” said Bruederle, arguing that with solid growth and a robust labor market, German fundamentals were still strong.
+“Moody’s view is a bit short-termist, maybe even a bit short sighted,” said Bruederle, arguing that with solid growth and a robust labour market, German fundamentals were still strong.

 Many Germans placed the blame for a potential downgrade by Moody’s firmly at Athens’ door and saw it as a further reason for Greece to leave the currency union.